 Cleaning the Guts Away

 The picture below shows the guts being removed.
-All traces of blood should be removed.
+No traces of blood should be left.

 - Run the knife along the spine and take care not to cut through the back of the fish.
 You want the fish to be in one piece when you're done.

 The Fourth and Final Cut

 This last cut is done under the spine but preferably not too close to the bone as this part is a favorite to some people.

 Once the fish has been gutted in this way, it is typically cut lengthwise down the center and then cut across to about the width of one's hand.
 This makes it just the right size for frying, smoking, or making salted fish.